lzino90/diffusion/README.md

 DEMO

-The folder "Demo" contains a sample simulation and the script use to generate it.
+The folder "Demo" contains a sample simulation animation and the script used to generate it.
 To run it, it is sufficient to open the folder with MATLAB and run "plot_graph_dynamics_example.m".
 The run tume is of few second on a standard PC.